Founding of the Korey Stringer Institute (KSI)

 KSI serves the needs of active individuals and athletes at all levels –– youth, high school, college, professional, people who are physically active, recreational athletes –– and those who supervise and care for these individuals.
 Components of these services include: consultations, advocacy, education, research, athlete testing, and mass-market outreach.

-The Korey Stringer Institute is housed at the Neag School of Education at the University of Connecticut.
-The Neag School of Education houses the Department of Kinesiology and faculty, which is renowned for its research and expertise in the area of heat and hydration.
+The Korey Stringer Institute is housed at the University of Connecticut.
+The Department of Kinesiology faculty are renowned for their research and expertise in the areas of heat and hydration, injury prevention, and strength and conditioning.

-Department of Kinesiology within Neag School of Education at the University of Connecticut
+Department of Kinesiology at the University of Connecticut Points of Pride

 - For 10 years running UConn has been rated by U.S. News & World Report as the number one public university in New England –– and today ranks among the top 30 public universities in the nation.